ibm-cloud-docs/secrets-manager/arbitrary.md

 ## Creating arbitrary secrets from the CLI
 {: #arbitrary-cli}
 {: cli}

+Before you begin, [follow the CLI docs](/docs/secrets-manager?topic=secrets-manager-secrets-manager-cli) to set your API endpoint.

 To create an arbitrary secret by using the {{site.data.keyword.secrets-manager_short}} CLI plug-in, run the [**`ibmcloud secrets-manager secret-create`**](/docs/secrets-manager?topic=secrets-manager-secrets-manager-cli#secrets-manager-cli-secret-create-command) command.
 You can specify the type of secret by using the `--secret-type arbitrary` option.
 For example, the following command creates an arbitrary secret and stores `secret-data` as its value.